Skip to main content

 General Mechanism for DNA Cleavage by EcoRI and EcoRV.svgFigure (\PageIndex{37}\): A General Mechanism for DNA Cleavage by EcoRI and EcoRV.
 An activated water molecule attacks the phosphorous in-line with the phosphodiester bond to be cleaved, which proceeds with an inversion of configuration.
 X, Y, and Z are a general base, a Lewis acid, and a general acid, respectively.
 Figure adapted from: Pingoud, A., Wilson, G.G., and Wende, W. (2014) Nuc Acids Res 42(12):7489-7527.

 Type II restriction enzymes typically form a homodimer when binding with DNA, as shown in the crystal structure of BglII in Figure 7.26B.
 BglII catalyzes phosphodiester bond cleavage at the DNA backbone through a phosphoryl transfer to water.
-Studies on the mechanism of restriction enzymes have revealed several general features that seem to be true in almost all cases, although the actual mechanism for each enzyme is most likely some variation of this general mechanism (Figure 7.25).
-This mechanism requires a base to generate the hydroxide ion from water, which will act as the nucleophile and attack the phosphorus in the phosphodiester bond.
+Studies on the mechanism of restriction enzymes have revealed several general features that seem true in almost all cases.
+However, the actual mechanism for each enzyme is most likely some variation of this general mechanism (Figure 7.25).
+This mechanism requires a base to generate the hydroxide ion from water, acting as the nucleophile and attacking the phosphorus in the phosphodiester bond.
 Also required is a Lewis acid to stabilize the extra negative charge of the pentacoordinate transition state phosphorus, as well as a general acid or metal ion that stabilizes the leaving group (3’-O).
-In some Type II Restriction Enzymes, two divalent metal cofactors are required (such as in EcoRV and BamHI), whereas other enzymes only require one divalent metal cofactor (such as in EcoRI and BglII).
+Two divalent metal cofactors are required in some Type II Restriction Enzymes (such as in EcoRV and BamHI).
+In contrast, other enzymes only require one divalent metal cofactor (such as in EcoRI and BglII).

 Structural studies of endonucleases have revealed a similar architecture for the active site with the residues following the weak consensus sequence Glu/Asp-(X)9-20-Glu/Asp/Ser-X-Lys/Glu.
-BglII's active site is similar to other endonucleases', following the sequence Asp-(X)9-Glu-X-Gln.
-In its active site, there sits a divalent metal cation, most likely Mg2+, that interacts with Asp-84, Val-94, a phosphoryl oxygen, and three water molecules.
-One of these water molecules is able to act as a nucleophile because of its proximity to the scissile phosphoryl group (Figure 7.26A).
+BglII's active site is similar to other endonucleases', following the Asp-(X)9-Glu-X-Gln sequence.
+In its active site, a divalent metal cation, most likely Mg2+, interacts with Asp-84, Val-94, a phosphoryl oxygen, and three water molecules.
+One of these water molecules can act as a nucleophile because of its proximity to the scissile phosphoryl group (Figure 7.26A).
 The nucleophilic water molecule is positioned for attack onto the phosphoryl group by a hydrogen bond with the side chain amide oxygen of Gln-95 and its contact with the metal cation.
 Interaction with the metal cation effectively lowers its pKa, promoting the water's nucleophilicity as shown in Panel A of Figure (\PageIndex{38}\) below (from Pingoud, A., Wilson, G.G., and Wende, W. (2014) Nuc Acids Res 42(12):7489-7527).
 During hydrolysis, the divalent cation can stabilize the 3'-O- leaving group and coordinate proton abstraction from one of the coordinated water molecules

 Figure (\PageIndex{38}\): Proposed Reaction Mechanism for the Type II Restriction Endonuclease, BglII.
 (A) Schematic diagram of the catalytic mechanism demonstrating the utility of Mg2+ ions and polar amino acid residues within the active site to activate and position a water molecule for nucleophilic attack on the phosphodiester bond of the DNA substrate.
 (B) Crystal structure of the BglII dimer with double-stranded DNA and (C) Coordination of the Mg2+ cofactor within the active site of the BglII enzyme.
 Figures from G Williams